KFJC: 1971–1985

-In 1980, KFJC upgraded its transmitter from 10 to 250 watts, expanding its broadcasting range.
+During the late 1970s to mid '80s era, a number of staff went on to join record companies as executives.
+The yearly pilgrimages to the CMJ Convention in New York City started around this time, and the West Coast interlopers from "The Wave of The West" literally made their mark on the Big Apple, for example: when CBGB's closed, photos were taken for a tribute book, and over the ladies' room sink was the distinctive red, black and white triangle logo sticker, allegedly affixed there by former promotions director Tracie Jarosh ("Sarah Barhear/Nancy Sin").

 In 1981, KFJC started the annual tradition of the "Month of Mayhem", in which the month is filled with special programming from increased live mics to in-depth coverage of artists.

-At 6 p.m. on August 19, 1983, the station started playing variations of Louie Louie.
+On August 19, 1983, the station was newsworthy for playing variations of Louie Louie.
 The event, known as "Maximum Louie Louie", saw 823 versions of the song played over the course of 63 hours.
 The escapade was the result of a competition between Bay Area radio stations.
 It was covered by Bay Area media and featured in The Wall Street Journal.

 In 1984 the KFJC studios were enlarged and received a bathroom, much to the delight of the DJs.

-KFJC started to become a "major player" in the record industry, with several staffers going on to label/promo jobs.
-The yearly pilgrimages to the CMJ Convention in New York City started around this time, and the West Coast interlopers from "The Wave of The West" literally made their mark on the Big Apple, for example: when CBGB's closed, photos were taken for a tribute book, and over the ladies' room sink was the distinctive red, black and white triangle logo sticker, allegedly affixed there by former promotions director Tracie Jarosh ("Sarah Barhear/Nancy Sin").

 In 1985, KFJC hosted the Inter-Collegiate Broadcasting System Convention at the newly refurbished St. Claire Hilton in San Jose, California.
-College radio students from the western portion of the United States, music industry representatives from across the States, and indie music fans from where ever the spirit moved them, converged upon the Southern Bay Area for this three-day event.
+College radio students from the western portion of the United States, music industry representatives from across the States, and indie music fans from wherever the spirit moved them, converged upon the Southern Bay Area for this three-day event.
 Frank Zappa, due to illness, gave a memorable remote address to the attended audience during a live remote hook-up.
 Matt Heckert, from Survival Research Laboratories, gave a well received keynote address to a captive crowd at lunch.
 Afterwards, showing the intricacies of his homemade flamethrower device, Heckert inadvertently set off the newly installed fire suppression system in the hotel.